mtmarco87/betparser_crawler/README.md

 Using the commands above, we have an instance of our Splash browser running on the port 8050 of our localhost.

 The final step is to configure the `bet_parser/settings.py` in the Splash section, to ensure that the host and the port of the Splash browser are correct, and in the downloader and spider middleware sections to enable the scrapy-splash downloader and all the needed spider middleware.

+## Tor and Custom Proxy middlewares (OPTIONAL)

+In BetParser Crawler have been implemented other 2 custom downloaders:

+1) Tor to try to avoid ban when requesting and parsing pages at high frequency from some web sites; this technique needs to be refined;

+2) Same story for Custom Proxy, that tries to use a Free Proxy rotation to obtain the same result;

+## Google Translator mapper (OPTIONAL)

+A google translator based mapper has also been implemented to use the famous translation engine to try to align the Team Names.
+This solution has revealed itself to not being very effective.
+But it's still available.